lordskidgod/MxConsole/README.md

 ```

 ## Error Logging
-- The bot includes an error logging system that sends error messages to a specified Discord channel via a webhook.
+- The bot ensures robust performance with comprehensive error logging system.
+Errors messages are instantly relayed to your designated Discord channel via a webhook integration.
 Configure the webhook URL in the `.env` file.

 ## Commands